 Step 3.
 What Style Do You Like?

-You’ve spent all that money and time on making our home a real show place.
+You’ve spent all that money and time on making your home a real show place.
 And depending on where you place your new storage shed, it could get just as much “curb time” as your home.
 Make sure not to detract from the appearance of your home and property by not paying attention to the appearance of your structure.
-You can select from over 11 styles to compliment it in a truly unique way.
+You can select from over 11 styles to complement it in a truly unique way.
 Match roof lines, materials, door and window combinations- make sure you know all of the free choices you have to select a beautiful storage structure.
-For a full range of choices, check out the list on the left side of the home page.
+For a full range of choices, check out the description on any shed page.